omeka/omeka-s-enduser/docs/modules/mapping.md

 To **move a marker** you have added, use the "Move marker" button on the left hand toolbar (small white square with black box and pencil icon).
 Any marker on the map will become highlighted in a red, dotted-line outline.
 Click and drag the marker you want to move.

 To apply your changes, click the "Save" option which opens from the "Move marker" button.
-To cancel the changes, click "Cancel."
+To cancel the changes, click "Cancel".
 If you do not click save, the marker will not be moved.

 ![Marker being moved](../modules/modulesfiles/Mapping-moveMarker.png)